JetBrains/intellij-sdk-docs/topics/tutorials/build_system/deployment.md

 ## Providing Your Personal Access Token to Gradle
 To deploy a plugin to the JetBrains Plugins Repository, you need to supply your Personal Access Token, which you can find on your profile page, in [My Tokens](https://plugins.jetbrains.com/author/me/tokens) section.

-To create a new token, provide its name and click the **Generate Token** button.
+To create a new token, provide its name and click the <control>Generate Token</control> button.
 A new token will be created and displayed right below.

 >  Copy it before you close this page and keep it in a secure location.
 This is the only time the token is visible.
 >